Heliograph: History

-The heyday of the heliograph was probably the Second Boer War in South Africa, where it was much used by both the British and the Boers.
+The heyday of the heliograph was probably the Second Boer War of the 1890s and early 1900s in South Africa, where it was much used by both the British and the native immigrant Boers.
 The terrain and climate, as well as the nature of the campaign, made heliography a logical choice.
-For night communications, the British used some large Aldis lamps, brought inland on railroad cars, and equipped with leaf-type shutters for keying a beam of light into dots and dashes.
-During the early stages of the war, the British garrisons were besieged in Kimberley, Ladysmith, and Mafeking.
-With land telegraph lines cut, the only contact with the outside world was via light-beam communication, helio by day, and Aldis lamps at night.
+For night communications, the British used some large signal lamps, brought inland on railroad cars, and equipped with leaf-type shutters for keying a beam of light into dots and dashes.
+During the early stages of the war, the British Army garrisons were besieged in Kimberley, along with the sieges of Ladysmith, and at Mafeking.
+With land wire telegraph lines cut, the only contact with the outside world was via light-beam communication, helio by day, and signal lamps at night.